Alison Baird

 Alison Baird (born 1963) is a Canadian writer.
 Her works include The Dragon's Egg (1994), White as the Waves (1999), The Tales of Annwn, the Willowmere Chronicles trilogy, and The Dragon Throne trilogy.
-She was honored by the Canadian Children's Book Centre, and was a finalist for the 1996 Silver Birch Award, and she was a finalist for the IODE Violet Downey Book Award.
+She was honoured by the Canadian Children's Book Centre, and was a finalist for the 1996 Silver Birch Award, and she was a finalist for the IODE Violet Downey Book Award.

 Baird attended the University of Toronto's Trinity College, where she earned a Bachelor of Arts Honours in English, as well as a Master of Arts.